Analysis | Mike Pence’s remarkable op-ed highlights the GOP’s choice on voting rights — and where it will probably land

 (Kemp’s office has signaled that he’s mostly letting the legislature do its work and could speak out more forcefully in the near future.)

-Kemp’s wait-and-see approach is something of a contrast to the other high-profile Georgia Republican to run afoul of Trump by rebuking his claims, Secretary of State Brad Raffensperger.
+Kemp’s wait-and-see approach is something of a contrast to that of the other high-profile Georgia Republican to run afoul of Trump by rebuking his claims: Secretary of State Brad Raffensperger.

 Raffensperger tweeted last week that he would support a bill that “prioritizes the security and accessibility of elections” but that many of the bills proposed were “reactionary to a three month disinformation campaign that could have been prevented.”

-Raffensperger’s deputy, Gabriel Sterling, who also forcefully fought back against Trump’s claims, recently told The Post’s Amy Gardner that some proposals make sense, including a deadline for absentee ballot applications set 11 days before Election Day.
+Raffensperger’s deputy, Gabriel Sterling, who also fought Trump’s claims, recently told The Post’s Amy Gardner that some proposals make sense, including a deadline for absentee ballot applications set 11 days before Election Day.
 But he said other proposals were impractical, including requiring all counties to release the total number of ballots they had received before starting to tally them.

-Proposals like that latter one could be particularly instructive.
+Proposals like the latter one could be particularly instructive.
 It’s clearly in response to Trump’s false claims of massive “dumps” of fraudulent ballots in key areas, including Atlanta.
-Republicans have signaled that such bills might be necessary to combat even the perception of malfeasance, but that perception owes in large part to lies that were allowed to spread, and the bills themselves can’t help but serve, in part, to legitimize the claims.
-It’s a solution to a problem that there is no evidence actually exists.
+Republicans have signaled that such bills may be necessary to combat even the perception of malfeasance, but that perception owes in large part to lies that were allowed to spread, and the bills themselves can’t help but serve, in part, to legitimize the claims.
+It’s a solution to a problem that no evidence actually exists.

 To the extent Republicans who resisted Trump’s fraud claims sign on to such proposals, that will surely be a signal of where the party is headed.
 To the extent they resist them in the name of not legitimizing such claims, as Raffensperger has signaled he might, that will also be significant, even if he might be badly outnumbered.